Reflexive dg categories in algebra and topology

 \begin{prop} For $n\geq 2$, both $R_n$ and $\hat\Pi_n(Q)$ are reflexive. \end{prop} \begin{proof} Since $n\geq 2$, the algebra $R_n$ is coconnective and we have $H^0R_n\cong kQ_0$, which is a finite dimensional semisimple $k$-algebra.
 Moreover $R_n$ is derived complete at $kQ_0$ by \Cref{rndualispin}.
 Hence by \Cref{lem: coconnective semisimple H^0 = reflexive}, we see that both $R_n$ and $R_n^!$ are reflexive, as required. \end{proof}

 \begin{rmk} When $Q$ has no cycles, the natural map $\Pi_n(Q) \to \hat\Pi_n(Q)$ is an isomorphism (in particular a quasi-isomorphism!), and hence for $n\geq 2$ we see that $\Pi_n(Q)$ is reflexive.
-When $Q$ is a tree, $n=2$, and $\mathrm{char}(k) \neq 2$ this was proved in \cite{EtguLekili}, who used it to compute the symplectic cohomology of an associated Liouville manifold obtained by plumbing copies of $T^*S^2$ along $Q$. \end{rmk}
+When $Q$ is a tree, $n=2$, and $\mathrm{char}(k) \neq 2$ this was proved in \cite{EtguLekili}, who used it to compute the symplectic cohomology of an associated Liouville manifold obtained by plumbing copies of $T^*S^2$ along $Q$.
+Similar results in higher dimensions were given in \cite{KarabasLee}. \end{rmk}

 \begin{rmk} When the quiver $Q$ itself is graded, then $\Pi_n(Q)$ inherits an extra grading, often known as an \textbf{Adams grading}.
 In good situations, one can use this to prove that $\Pi_n(Q)$ is formal, or complete at the arrow ideal. \end{rmk}